 TCC specializes in marrying Son, Montuno, and other Afro-Cuban musical forms with distortion-heavy indie rock gilded in pop miscellany— a capricious mixture of tradition and revolt served up under swooning surf guitar and dark post-punk power chords.
 Armed with intelligent lyrics and catchy Mambo riffs, The Cuban Cowboys embrace their audiences en un-rock 'n' roll abrazo: suave, firme y muy —¿Como se dice? — caliente.

 These (strange, pandemic-ey) days, the band has been hibernating quite a bit, allowing founder-frontman Jorge time to release new/solo music and begin chronicling his experiences via memoir writing, blogging, and podcasting (with his 90-year old Cuban mom, no less).
 Estay tuned.
-2022 promises to be quite a year ... for you, the band, and your favorite Cuban Cowboy hisself
+The past few years have been loco, and 2024 already promises to be quite a year ... for you, the band, and your favorite Cuban Cowboy hisself